Offline looping - aka, running OpenAPS without internet connectivity¶

 Overview of xDripAPS¶

-- Usually a Dexcom G5, or G4 plus xDrip wireless bridge.
+- Usually a Dexcom G5 or G4 plus xDrip wireless bridge.
+Other sources might work as well, but have not been tested.

-- Either xDrip or xDrip+ can be used.
+- xDrip+ Android app (https://github.com/NightscoutFoundation/xDrip).
 In the app, the REST API Upload feature is normally used to upload CGM data to Nightscout.
-Instead, we use this feature to upload to xDripAPS on your OpenAPS rig (further details below).
+We use this feature to upload CGM data to xDripAPS on your OpenAPS rig (further details below).

 - Your OpenAPS rig - usually a Raspberry Pi or an Intel Edison.